 8.3.5.9 Meter Tampering Issues

 (1) An FSR may discover tampering at the meter while performing a DNP requests.
 If the FSR determines that the degree of tampering does not present a hazardous condition, the DNP will be completed.
 If the meter tampering has created an unsafe condition, the DNP request may be referred to specialized field personnel to attempt to complete the DNP request at a premium disconnect location as described in Section 8.3.3.5, Disconnection at Premium Disconnect Location.
-If the DNP request cannot be completed as a result of the tampering incident, the DNP request will be Completed Unexecutable and the MOU/EC will notify the CR of the hazardous condition and, if applicable, meter removal by issuing a 650_04, Planned or Unplanned Outage Notification.
+If the DNP request cannot be completed as a result of the tampering incident, the DNP request will be Completed Unexecutable and the MOU/EC may notify the CR of the hazardous condition and, if applicable, meter removal by issuing a 650_04, Planned or Unplanned Outage Notification.

 (2) An FSR may discover tampering at the meter while performing an RNP request or when reenergizing a DNP Premise while performing a switch or move in.
 The MOU/EC’s FSR will contact the MOU/EC’s offices and advise the supervisor of the detected tampering.
 At the discretion of the supervisor, the MOU/EC will not RNP service and will likely notify local law enforcement of the possible tampering.
 Only after all facts and any applicable monies owed by the Customer as a result of the tampering have been paid to the MOU/EC (e.g. deposits, reconnect, tampering fees, etc.) will the service be reenergized regardless of the initiating party.
-If the meter tampering has created an unsafe condition, the 650_01, Service Order Request, reconnect request will be Completed Unexecutable and the MOU/EC will notify the CR of the hazardous condition and, if applicable, meter removal by issuing either a 650_02, Service Order Response, or the 650_04 transaction.
+If the meter tampering has created an unsafe condition, the 650_01, Service Order Request, reconnect request will be Completed Unexecutable and the MOU/EC may notify the CR of the hazardous condition and, if applicable, meter removal by issuing either a 650_02, Service Order Response, or the 650_04 transaction.

 (3) Refer to the MOU/EC tariffs for specific charges regarding meter tampering.